5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 Sand Bridge| Data | `00000500`|`02010000`

 ## Framebuffers (Desktop)
 AMD and 11th gen and newer Intel CPUs are unsupported!
-Since High End Desktop (HEDT) CPUs don't feature integrated graphics, there are no Device Propterties to add for these!
+Since High End Desktop (HEDT) CPUs don't feature integrated graphics, there are no Device Properties to add for these!

 ### Coffee and Comet Lake
 For Intel UHD-630.